-The Gol Gol Battery will store and dispatch renewable energy to supply to the people of NSW, Victoria and South Australia.
-The project will include the construction and operation of grid-scale battery storage, and associated infrastructure including operation and maintenance buildings, a substation, civil works and electrical infrastructure.
+Gol Gol Solar Farm will generate renewable energy to supply to the people of NSW.
+The project will include the construction and operation of photovoltaic arrays and associated infrastructure including operation and maintenance buildings, substations, civil works and electrical infrastructure.
+The project will also complete targeted road network upgrades to facilitate the delivery of components to the site as required.